Particle-induced X-ray emission: Scanning

+PDI-PIXE-MS

+Particle desorption ionisation particle-induced X-ray emission mass spectrometry (PIXE-MS) is a technique which combines PIXE with mass spectrometry of molecules.
+Elemental determinations are performed by PIXE with a heavy ion, such as oxygen, while simultaneously collecting the molecular ions for mass analysis in a quadrupole mass spectrometer, or time-of-flight (TOF) instrument.
+ICP-MS only determines elemental constituents using mass spectrometry, not molecular information.
+Sequential scanning may be done with a hydrogen ion beam and then a heavy ion beam to desorb and ionise the analyte sample.
+This technique allows for the analysis of both the elemental constituents as well as the molecular ions, or molecular speciation, present in a sample, using a heavy ion beam.
+This makes use, typically, of a 4 MeV accelerator with samples prepared in glycerol, on carbon felt.

 Data analysis

 Analysis of the data collected can be performed by the programs Dan32, the front end to gupix.

 Limitations

 In order to get a meaningful sulfur signal from the analysis, the buffer should not contain sulfur (i.e. no BES, DDT, HEPES, MES, MOPSO or PIPES compounds).
 Excessive amounts of chlorine in the buffer should also be avoided, since this will overlap with the sulfur peak; KBr and NaBr are suitable alternatives.

+Due to the low penetration depth of protons and heavy charged particles, PIXE is limited to analyzing the top micrometre of a given sample.

 Advantages

 There are many advantages to using a proton beam over an electron beam.
 There is less crystal charging from Bremsstrahlung radiation, although there is some from the emission of Auger electrons, and there is significantly less than if the primary beam was itself an electron beam.

 Because of the higher mass of protons relative to electrons, there is less lateral deflection of the beam; this is important for proton beam writing applications.